kubeomatic/k8s-timebomb/docs/README.md

 ## Extend Validity
 After a validity has expired and the PODs deleted, all others resources for a solution will be there, in the cluster.
 Only PODs are deleted.
-Any other resource then PODs are not deleted.
+Any other resource then PODs aren't deleted.

 Below is a NGINX namespace with expired validity.